 - Pootie Tang is set in a world of Ham and Badass Belts.

 - Conan the Barbarian (1982) is like day-old pizza: delicious, ridiculously cheesy, and you could catch ebola from it.
-Consider the ham pedigree: James Earl Jones (Star Wars), Max Von Sydow (Flash Gordon), and finally Arnold Schwarzenegger (everything he's ever been innote ).
+Consider the ham pedigree: James Earl Jones (Star Wars), Max von Sydow (Flash Gordon), and finally Arnold Schwarzenegger (everything he's ever been innote ).
+Even the opening narration by Mako.
+And then you have...
+Conan the Musical!

 - The Wizard of Oz.
 Intensive Melodrama, helped by beautiful visuals and music, and everyone overacting at least once, with The Wicked Witch of the West being the best example.